divanov11/HTMX-Django-Blog/readme.md

-# Django-HTMX Mediam styled blog clone
+# Django-HTMX Medium styled blog clone

 A Django website made dynamic with HTMX.
-The purpose of this project is to demonstrate the capabiliites of HTMX while showcasing the flexibility it adds to a the a template engine.
+The purpose of this project is to demonstrate the capabilities of HTMX while showcasing the flexibility it adds to a template engine.

 To install: